1 Faculty of Nursing, Chiang Mai University, 110/406 Intawaroros Road, Sriphum District, Chiang Mai, Thailand.

-Being hospitalized with chronic disease is a stressful situation for most children that can be effect their well-being.
-Having parent participation in child care is required for getting better outcome.
+Being hospitalized with chronic disease is a stressful situation for most children that can be affect their well-being.
+Parent participation in child care is required for getting a better outcome.

-The objectives of this study was to identify factors predicting parent participation in caring for hospitalized children with chronic diseases.
+The objective of this study was to identify factors predicting parent participation in caring for hospitalized children with chronic diseases.

-Parents’ perceived self-efficacy in child care was the only predictor with strong influence on parent participation in child care.
-This can be used as preliminary data for developing an effective intervention program for enhancing parent participation that would result in better health and quality of life of those children.
+Parents’ perceived self-efficacy in child care was the only predictor with a strong influence on parent participation in child care.
+This can be used as preliminary data for developing an effective intervention program for enhancing parent participation that would result in better health and quality of life for those children.

 open-access license: This is an open access article distributed under the terms of the Creative Commons Attribution 4.0 International Public License (CC-BY 4.0), a copy of which is available at: https://creativecommons.org/licenses/by/4.0/legalcode.
 This license permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.